open-estuary/distro-repo/README.md

 #### Ubuntu/Debian
 1. Defaultly, estuary repository is listed in */etc/apt/source.list*.
 Please to make sure.

 If not, just download source.list from *distro-repo/util/source.list*, then move it to */etc/apt/*.
-Also, you can make a new source.list in */etc/apt/* as *distro-repo/util/source.list*.

 2. run `apt-get update`.